-Protecting the environment and conserving the natural resources, whilst still ensuring they grow the highest quality grapes and craft the best wine possible is at the core of all Angove Family Winemakers activities.
+Protecting the environment and conserving natural resources, whilst still ensuring they grow the highest quality grapes and craft the best wine possible is at the core of all Angove Family Winemakers activities.

-As one of the largest employers in the Riverland region Angove family Winemakers play a significant role in the local community through job creation, supporting local business and working on community issues.
+As one of the largest employers in the Riverland region, Angove Family Winemakers play a significant role in the local community through job creation, supporting local business and working on community issues.

 In each area of their operations Angove Family Winemakers is focused on undertaking real actions and investment to positively benefit the environment while investigating future opportunities and strategies to measure overall business impact.